 What Carriers Ship to APO Addresses?

-The United States Postal Service is it.
-Yes, FedEx and UPS may ship to the country where the service member is stationed, but they can’t deliver to APO, FPO, or DOP locations for security reasons.
+The U.S. Postal Service (USPS) is the only delivery service that can send packages to APO, FPO or DOP locations.
+Even if FedEx and UPS may ship to the country where the service member is stationed, they can’t deliver to APO addresses for security reasons.

-It will only cost as much as a regular stamp if you’re sending a letter.
-Yes, even if it’s going to an overseas base.
-As for packages, they’re also subject to domestic shipping prices rather than international.
-In other words, if you want to ship a package Priority Mail Express, the prices start at $26.95, just as they do for U.S. addresses.
+It will only cost as much as a regular stamp if you’re sending a letter — even if it’s going to an overseas base.
+Packages also incur domestic shipping prices rather than international.
+Visit a USPS location for accurate pricing estimates.

-5 Steps for How to Ship to an APO Address
+5 Steps for Shipping to an APO Address

 Step 1: Write the Recipient’s Full Name

-Fill out the service member’s name as it appears in military files.
+Fill out the service member’s name as it appears in military records.
 Include their rank if applicable.

-You’ll need the unit information, which might not make sense to you, but that’s okay!
-It’ll make sense to the people in charge of delivering the package.
+You’ll need the unit information, which might not make sense to you, but it will be clear to those handling the delivery of your package.

 In the address, you’ll see the name of the base.
 Depending on where the person is stationed, you may or may not have that information.
 If you know, that’s where it goes in the address.

-Just FYI, PSC stands for Postal Service Center.
-There are other designations, such as CMR (Community Mail Room), UMR (Unit Mail Room), and OMDC (Official Mail Distribution Center).
+Just so you know, PSC stands for Postal Service Center.
+There are other designations, such as CMR (Community Mail Room), UMR (Unit Mail Room) and OMDC (Official Mail Distribution Center).

 Step 3: Find the State Designator

-So what are the state designators?
+What are the state designators?
 This can be confusing because these designators may tell the USPS which country to take the package to.
-This information tells the Post Office which U.S. city the shipment will get routed to before going overseas (or domestically).
+This information tells the post office which U.S. city the shipment will get routed to before going overseas or being delivered domestically.

 AP: Armed Forces Pacific.
-Mail destined for bases in the Pacific gets routed through San Francisco.
+Mail destined for bases in the Pacific is routed through San Francisco.

 AA: Armed Forces America.
 For the Americas, excluding Canada.
-Mail gets routed through Miami.
+Mail is routed through Miami.

 Step 4: Get the Exact Address